John Sullivan (Jesuit): Conversion and priesthood

 Sullivan was received into the Roman Catholic Church on 21 December 1896 in a celebration that the Jesuit priest Michael Gavin presided over at Farm Street Church in the Mayfair district of central London.
 His family had expressed their great surprise at his decision to convert to the Catholic faith.
+"He considered this step, in the same way as St Augustine and St Monica, to be the merit of the prayers of his deeply Catholic mother."

 He commenced his Jesuit novitiate on 7 September 1900 at Saint Stanislaus College at Tullabeg.
-On completion of his novitiate around 1901 he was sent to Saint Mary's Hall at Stonyhurst for his philosophical studies.
+On completion of his novitiate around 1901, he was sent to Saint Mary's Hall at Stonyhurst for his philosophical studies.
 Having concluded these, he was sent in 1904 to Milltown Park in Dublin for his theological studies and the Archbishop of Dublin William Walsh later ordained Sullivan as a priest in the chapel at Milltown Park on 28 July 1907.
 He said his first Mass at the convent of the Irish Sisters of Charity at Mount Saint Anne's in Milltown.

-Sullivan soon after took up a teaching position at Clongowes Wood College which was an all-male boarding school the Jesuits managed near Clane.
-From 25 July 1919 until 20 May 1924 he served as the rector of the Juniorate and Retreat House at Rathfarnham Castle on the outskirts of Dublin.
+Sullivan soon after took up a teaching position at Clongowes Wood College, which was an all-male boarding school the Jesuits managed near Clane, County Kildare.
+From 25 July 1919 until 20 May 1924, he served as the rector of the Juniorate and Retreat House at Rathfarnham Castle on the outskirts of Dublin.
 Sullivan then returned to teaching at Clongowes Wood College after this.

-Sullivan was untiring in his attention to the sick and he would travel miles to make a sick call which was often on foot but also riding a battered bike.
-On one occasion a workman by chance passed the chapel at the school at 2:00 am to see Sullivan in deep prayer on his knees.
+Sullivan was untiring in his attention to the sick, and he would travel miles to make a sick call, which was often on foot but also riding a battered bike.
+Sullivan was "a keen cyclist".
+On one occasion, a workman by chance passed the chapel at the school at 2:00 am to see Sullivan in deep prayer on his knees.
 Each Holy Thursday, he spent five or six hours kneeling before the altar.

 Illness and death

 In February 1933 he began suffering severe abdominal pains and so was transferred on 17 February from the college to Saint Vincent's Nursing Home in Lower Leeson Street in Dublin, while asking for his breviary to be brought to him.
-Sullivan died at 11:00pm on 19 February 1933 with his brother Sir William Sullivan at his side; an old friend who was present at his death said: "He died well".
+Sullivan died at 11:00 pm on 19 February 1933 with his brother Sir William Sullivan at his side; an old friend who was present at his death said: "He died well".
+At his funeral, "the whole congregation filed up to touch the coffin with rosary beads, crosses or other pious objects."

 He was buried in Clongowes Wood Cemetery, but in 1960 his remains were transferred to the Sacred Heart Chapel of Saint Francis Xavier Church on Upper Gardiner Street.